 Social Circle in Walton County, Georgia — The American South (South Atlantic)

 Location.
-33° 39.373′ N, 83° 43.186′ W. Marker is in Social Circle, Georgia, in Walton County.
-Marker can be reached from West Hightower Trail west of North Cherokee Road (Georgia Route 11).
-Located in a little neighborhood park, behind the Post Office, and is deep in the far left corner.
+33° 39.372′ N, 83° 43.128′ W. Marker is in Social Circle, Georgia, in Walton County.
+Marker is at the intersection of South Cherokee Road (Georgia Route 11) and Hightower Trail, on the right when traveling south on South Cherokee Road.
 Touch for map.
-Marker is at or near this postal address: West Hightower Trail, Social Circle GA 30025, United States of America.
+Marker is in this post office area: Social Circle GA 30025, United States of America.
 Touch for directions.